sdcondon/FlUnit/README.md

   ![Visual Studio Test Result Example](docs/VSTestResultExample.png)

 ### Cons
+- The enforced test structure can make certain scenarios mildly awkward.
+Consider for example what is needed to check the value of an out parameter.
-- All of the passing of test objects (arranged prerequisites, test outcome objects, ..) between the provided delegates (as opposed to having a single test method) comes at a performance cost - though I've not run any explicit tests to validate the extent of this.
+- All of the passing of test objects (arranged prerequisites, return values ..) between the provided delegates (as opposed to having a single test method) comes at a performance cost - though I've not run any explicit tests to validate the extent of this.
 The fact that the VSTest adapter is little more than a skeleton likely counteracts it to some degree at the moment.
+- Delegate params get unwieldy for even a modest number of separate "Given" clauses.
+Of course, can always do a single Given of, say, an anonymous object with a bunch of things in it - as shown above.
+Using C# 9's lambda discard parameters can also make things a little clearer.
 - LINQ expression-valued assertion clauses come with some drawbacks.
 Building an expression tree is relatively expensive, so there's an additional performance cost here.
 You also can't put breakpoints on them (though subjectively the desire to do this should be relatively rare - given that they're just assertions rather than the "meat" of the test).
-- Delegate params get unwieldy for even a modest number of separate "Given" clauses.
-Of course, can always do a single Given of, say, an anonymous object with a bunch of things in it - as shown above.
-Using C# 9's lambda discard parameters can also make things a little clearer.

 ## Project Status